Medininkai

 Medininkai (Miedniki Królewskie; Меднікі; Ме́дники, old Мьдники) is a village in Lithuania.
-Administrationwise it is centre to the Medininkai Eldership, which forms part of the Vilnius District Municipality; the district itself is in turn part of the Vilnius County.
+In terms of administration, it is centre to the Medininkai Eldership, which forms part of the Vilnius District Municipality; the district itself is in turn part of the Vilnius County.
 Beginnings of the village are related to the 14th century.
 The local castle was among the key ones in the Grand Duchy of Lithuania; in 1387, upon christening of the country, the grand duke Jogaila founded one of the first 7 churches here.
 Medininkai enjoyed its golden era in the late 15th century.
 In the early modern period the settlement reached the status of a town, but it failed to develop into a major urban centre.
 Over time the place was losing importance, and at the turn of the 19th and 20th centuries it was reduced to a village.
 The area has retained its traditionally rural character, though during recent decades it started to host transport and spedition businesses, related to the nearby Lithuania-Belarus border crossing at the Vilnius-Minsk highway.
 Since the early 21st century Medininkai is home to a major compound which educates border-control officials.
 The place enjoys some appeal among tourists; visitors are attracted by ruins of the castle, now turned into a museum, and the highest natural point in Lithuania, named Aukštojas.
 The village and the eldership are populated mostly by members of the Polish national minority.